Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 Anything we measure can be reduced back into math calculations or functions.
-Our brain typically does this sort of thing without us even realizing it.

-<br /><br />

-Our brain recalls these patterns and sequences from memory, allowing us to build thoughts, ideas, and brain function.

 <br /><br />